cloudfoundry-attic/cf-abacus/doc/monitor.md

 turbine.ZookeeperInstanceDiscovery.zookeeper.quorum=127.0.0.1
 ```

-Push the monitoring applications to CF using:
+* Push the monitoring applications to CF using:
 ```bash
 cf push turbine -p ~/workspace/Turbine/turbine-web/build/libs/turbine-web.war cf push hystrix-dashboard -p ~/workspace/Hystrix/hystrix-dashboard/build/libs/hystrix-dashboard-*-SNAPSHOT.war
 ```

  Note: If you want to use Jetty as application server, add the Jetty Buildpack: `-b git://github.com/jmcc0nn3ll/jetty-buildpack.git` to the `cf push` arguments.

-Access the dashboard URL displayed in the end of the `cf push` command output
+ Access the dashboard URL displayed in the end of the last `cf push` command output

 Add hystrix streams from Abacus applications:
 * Enter hystrix steam URL for an application.
 For example, the usage collector application will have hystrix stream reachable at the URL of the turbine application plus the application name:  `http://turbine.cfapps.neo.ondemand.com/turbine-web/turbine.stream?cluster=ABACUS-USAGE-COLLECTOR`